coezbek/rodo/plan.md

  - [ ] Add migration mode
  - [ ] Monthly Log Mode
  - [ ] Copy and Paste from <ul>/<ol> and OneNote
+ - [ ] Find a Clipboard Gem which handles HTML
  - [ ] Improve command palette with support for cursor keys
  - [ ] CTRL+Backspace for delete word

 Todos for Rodo 0.3.0
  - [ ] Multiview
+ - [ ] Multiline/wrap support

 # 2021-06-09